palladian1/xv6-annotated/spin_locks.md

 ## spinlock.c

-xv6's spin-locks are set up as a `struct spinlock`, defined in "spinlock.h".
-The `locked` field acts as the boolean variable to determine whether the lock is held; the other fields are for debugging, since we can expect concurrency issues to be the one of the most common causes of bugs in the kernel code because, again, concurrency is your worst nightmare.
+xv6's spin-locks are set up as a `struct spinlock`, defined in [spinlock.h](https://github.com/mit-pdos/xv6-public/blob/master/spinlock.h).
+The
+`locked` field acts as the boolean variable to determine whether the lock is held; the other fields are for debugging, since we can expect concurrency issues to be the one of the most common causes of bugs in the kernel code because, again, concurrency is your worst nightmare.

-Note that `locked` is an `unsigned int` instead of a `bool`; C requires the standard library header "stdbool.h" in order to use the `bool` type, but on bare metal we can't assume we have a standard library to use.
+Note that `locked` is an `unsigned int` instead of a `bool`; C requires the standard library header *stdbool.h* in order to use the `bool` type, but on bare metal we can't assume we have a standard library to use.

 ### initlock